Server Performance Tuning

 1

 After executing the command, the default sampling time is 30s.
-You can modify the Profile duration by adding the seconds=x parameter, such as http://$deepflow_server_pod_ip:9526/debug/pprof/profile?seconds=60.
-After the Profile ends, you can enter the svg command to generate a vector format Profile result graph and copy it locally to view it through a browser.
+You can modify the Profile duration by adding the seconds=x parameter, e.g., http://$deepflow_server_pod_ip:9526/debug/pprof/profile?seconds=60.
+After the Profile ends, you can enter the svg command to generate a vector graphic of the Profile result and copy it locally to view in a browser.

 #5.
 Get Memory Profile